The phrase “everything in moderation” is meaningless!

 Everything In Moderation – the studies

-And how does a diverse diet of everything, impact on peoples intake of processed food?
+And how does a diverse diet of everything, impact peoples intake of processed food?

 By eating a diverse range of everything, allows an individual to overeat both healthy and unhealthy food in excess, leading to increased weight and larger waist size.

-Eating a healthy food simply does not cancel the effect for an unhealthy food.
-And overeating then visiting the gym, does not undo the damage and inflammation that junk food causes.
+Eating healthy food simply does not cancel the effect of unhealthy food.
+And overeating then visiting the gym does not undo the damage and inflammation that junk food causes.

 Everything In Moderation – an easy way to gain weight!